 Looking for a costume that breaks the mold of skimpy and clinging fabrics?
 Stay warm on Halloween and impress at any spooky event by turning yourself into a perfect recreation of the apes in Dawn of the Planet of the Apes.

 Every season of American Horror Story introduces characters who are truly terrifying.
-From the witches of last year's Coven to the ghostly resident of the show's first season, each new chapter of the TV series offers a host of ghoulish and ghastly costume ideas perfect for scaring children on Halloween.
+From the witches of Coven to the ghostly resident of the show's first season, each new chapter of the TV series offers a host of ghoulish and ghastly costume ideas perfect for scaring children on Halloween.
+Some grisly characters even span multiple series.

 There's no TV show that stands out quite like American Horror Story.
 With its crazy characters and nightmarish storylines, there are countless costume ideas hiding in its episodes.